This is Post 35 in the ‘Meditation Guidance’ series.

 The symbolic correspondences between the structural elements of a traditional Buddhist stupa and the subtle anatomy of the fields of the body are as follows:

-The square or cubic base in the structure of a stupa symbolises the Physical Body, and corresponds to the yellow Southern Quadrant of the mandala; to the brahmavihāra of muditā, or Appreciative Joy (Sympathetic Joy); to the Qualia of Embodiment; and to the Base Chakra in the perineum of the human body.
+The square or cubic base in the structure of a stupa symbolises the Physical Body, and corresponds to the yellow Southern Quadrant of the mandala; to the brahmavihāra of muditā, or Appreciative Joy (often translated as Sympathetic Joy); to the Qualia of Embodiment; and to the Base Chakra in the perineum of the human body.

-The spherical or domed second level in the structure of a stupa symbolises the Mental Body, and corresponds to the blue Eastern Quadrant of the mandala; to the brahmavihāra of upeksha, or Equanimity; to the Qualia of Being; and to the Second Chakra, or hara centre, in the human body.
+The spherical or domed second level in the structure of a stupa symbolises the Mental Body, and corresponds to the blue Eastern Quadrant of the mandala; to the brahmavihāra of upeksha, or Equanimity; to the Qualia of Being; and to the Second Chakra, or Hara Chakra, in the human body.

 The conical or pyramidal third level in the structure of a stupa symbolises the Emotional Body, and corresponds to the red Western Quadrant of the mandala; to the brahmavihāra of mettā, or Loving Kindness; to the Qualia of Uncaused Happiness; and to the Solar Plexus Chakra in the human body.